 Within the ZMT Academy, postdoctoral researchers can take advantage of specific programmes that aim to develop their skills and career options (annual retreat and training in supervision and leadership skills).
 They are assisted in enquiries relating to personalised professional development activities.
 These, for example include the Leibniz Mentoring Programme or professional training and coaching.
 Postdoctoral researchers are encouraged to establish junior research groups and are actively supported throughout the application process (e.g. with personal advice and coaching, followed by preparation for selection interviews).

 Every year, ZMT invites its postdoctoral researchers to compete for project funding.
 The successful project ideas must align with ZMT’s mission and overall strategy, while at the same time offering opportunities for innovative research.
 The projects are applied for and carried out by two postdocs from different working groups.

 International postdoctoral and guest researchers who are financed, for example, by the Alexander von Humboldt Foundation or the Hanse-Wissenschaftskolleg (HWK) in Delmenhorst, are supported by the ZMT Academy and integrated into the day-to-day life at the institute.
 More information for guest researchers can be found here.

-Every year, two postdoc representatives are elected to serve for a period of one year.
+Every year, three postdoc representatives are elected to serve for a period of one year.
 They contribute ideas and concepts for postdoctoral funding programmes together with the ZMT Academy and are responsible for putting forward their peers’ suggestions and requirements.
 The postdoc representatives are an integral part of the Doctoral Studies Circle and contribute to discussions about the function of ZMT and its vision for the future during strategy meetings.
 They are also involved in cross-institutional cooperation at postdoc level within the Leibniz Association.

 In a large and multidisciplinary institute such as ZMT, sharing experience, knowledge, and insights among postdocs benefits both the institute and the postdocs themselves.
 Postdocs at ZMT have the privilege to become actively integrated in decision-making processes, giving them the opportunity to boost their profiles within ZMT and beyond.